Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 GetWindowDC()

-Similar to the GetDC function the GetWindowDC() function retrieves the device context (DC) for the entire application window, including non-client areas such as the title and scroll bars.
-Since the origin of the device context will be the upper-left corner of the window instead of the client area the application will be able to paint anywhere in the application window.
-The prototype for this function is:
+Similar to the GetDC() function, the GetWindowDC() function retrieves a device context (DC) for the entire application window, including non-client areas such as the title bar and scroll bars.
+Because the origin of the device context is the upper-left corner of the window rather than the client area, the application can paint anywhere within the window.

 HDC GetWindowDC(HWND hWnd);